Simulating Polynomial-Time Nondeterministic Turing Machines via Nondeterministic Turing Machines: Open Problems

-In addition, does the complexity class $\mathcal{BQP}$ (see page 213 of \cite{AB09}) contain the problem {\em Satisfiability}?
-Note that by footnote \ref{footnote1}, we have $\mathcal{BQP}\ne\mathcal{NP}$, but this can not exclude that $\mathcal{NP}\subsetneqq\mathcal{BQP}$.
-If one could show that the problem of Satisfiability is not in $\mathcal{BQP}$, then the relationship between $\mathcal{BQP}$ and $\mathcal{NP}$ would be clear.
-Currently, we have no additional information about this problem.
-We tried to think about it but also failed, and we remark that this is also a fascinating open problem in complexity theory.
+In addition, does the complexity class $\mathcal{BQP}$ (See page 213 of \cite{AB09} or, e.g., \cite{BV97}) contain the problem {\em Satisfiability} (i.e., can {\em Satisfiability} be solved by some bounded-error quantum polynomial-time Turing machines)?
+Note that by Corollary \ref{corollary1point4}, we have $\mathcal{BQP}\ne\mathcal{NP}$, but this does not exclude that $\mathcal{NP}\subsetneqq\mathcal{BQP}$.
+Thus, if one can show that {\em Satisfiability} or some other problem in $\mathcal{NP}$ is not in $\mathcal{BQP}$, then the precise relationships between $\mathcal{BQP}$ and $\mathcal{NP}$ would become clear.\footnote{It is widely believed that quantum polynomial-time Turing machines \cite{BV97} are unable to solve {\em Satisfiability} with an error probability of at most $\frac{1}{3}$ for all instances.} Currently, we have no additional information about this problem.
+We have tried to resolve it but also failed, and we remark that this is likewise a fascinating open problem in complexity theory.

+Finally, we hope that the methodology presented in this paper could shed light on other difficult complexity problems.

 0.3 cm

 0.3 cm